diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US221/readme.md

 To run the project, follow the instructions in the [README.md](../../../readme.md) file located in the root directory of the project.
 This file contains detailed instructions on how to set up the development environment, run the application, and execute the tests.

+### Demonstration Instructions

+To demonstrate the functionality, follow these steps:

+1. **Launch the application**.
+2. **Log in as a CRM Collaborator**.
+3. Navigate to the **Customers** section.
+4. Select the corresponding option to what you want to do.
+5. Follow the instructions in the UI.

 ## 8. Observations